-Guidelines have been adopted that establish the purposes of honorary degrees and the selection process for degree recipients.
+This policy establishes the purpose of honorary degrees and the selection process for degree recipients.

-The honorary doctorate degree is the highest form of recognition offered by the State University to persons of exceptional distinction.
+The honorary doctorate degree is the highest form of recognition offered by the State University of New York to persons of exceptional distinction.

-- To honor meritorious and outstanding service to the University, the State of New York, the United States, or to humanity at large.
+To honor meritorious and outstanding service to SUNY, the State of New York, the United States, or to humanity at large.

-- To recognize men and women whose lives and significant achievements serve as examples of the University’s aspirations for its diverse student body.
+To recognize those whose lives and significant achievements serve as examples of SUNY's aspirations for its diverse student body.

-- To elevate the University in the eyes of the world by honoring individuals who are widely known and highly regarded for achievements in their respective fields of endeavor.
+To elevate the SUNY in the eyes of the world by honoring individuals who are widely known and highly regarded for achievements in their respective fields of endeavor.

-- The Board of Trustees shall award all honorary degrees in the name of the State University of New York.
-As authorized by law* and in accordance with the Rules of the Board of Regents,** the State University Board of Trustees has selected to offer the following registered honorary degrees:
+The Board of Trustees shall award all honorary degrees in the name of the State University of New York.
+As authorized by law and in accordance with the Rules of the Board of Regents, the Board of Trustees has elected to offer the following registered honorary degrees:

 Doctor of Fine Arts (D.F.A.)